AppSecure-nrw/security-belts/green/test-for-default-credentials.md

 # Test for Default Credentials

-Test for default credentials of privileged users within all used third party components (e.g., application server, database) of your product that are reachable over network.
+Test for default credentials of users within all used third party components (e.g., application server, database) of your product that are reachable over network.

 ## Benefits

 - Default credentials are a very easy way to access your third party components.
 By disabling those, your application becomes much more secure.
+- Default users have often privileged access.

 ## Assessment